 Though it may be less known for surfing than many of its neighbouring countries, Ecuador is a great place to catch some waves and there’s no better place to do this than Montañita, a small hippy town with a laid-back atmosphere and good year-round surf.
 The prime season is from December to April, during which Ecuador is one of the most consistent places to score tropical waves in the northern hemisphere.

 Each February, during their carneval, an international surf competition is held.
 Fancy visiting Montañita on your gap year?
-With The Leap’s 10-week volunteering placement in Ecuador, you’ll spend a week doing the famous Ruta del Sol road trip, where you’ll be able to tour the beaches, soak up the nightlife and surf your heart out.
+With The Leap’s program in Ecuador, you’ll spend a week doing the famous Ruta del Sol road trip, where you’ll be able to tour the beaches, soak up the nightlife and surf your heart out.

 Calling all surf fanatics out there!
 We’d love to hear about your experiences – let us know where you’ve been and whether you’ve got any off-the-beaten-track gap year surfing destinations to add to our list.